easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 has_children: true
 ---

-When using a `product` object you have access to the following attributes.
+When using a `Product` object you have access to the following attributes.

 # product.accommodations